Last Update: 12/1/2018

 Recommend a short one for adequate clearance of the headers like the WIX 51348.

 Oil Pickup Bolt(s) One a Kipping 8.8 is 1/4×3/4”x 24 TPI.
-RockAuto.com and AutoZone sells correct oil pans (Rear Sump) for $64.
+RockAuto.com and AutoZone sells correct oil pans (Rear Sump)‘83-’86 Ranger/Bronco II for $64, Mutt II’s will not work.
 Be sure to use the special rubber gasket with this oil pan and a rear oil pump pick up and the special main cap bolt that has a screw sticking up on the head for bolting the oil pump pickup tube to keep it from fatiguing from vibration and breaking off.

 OIL Pump Driveshaft